bcobo/SIRENA/doc/SIRENA.rst

 Purpose
 ********

-SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector.
+SIRENA (*Software Ifca for Reconstruction of EveNts for Athena X-IFU*) is a software package initially developed to reconstruct the energy of the incoming X-ray photons after their detection in the `X-IFU <http://x-ifu.irap.omp.eu/>`_ TES detector (but it is equally valuable for other TES detectors).
 This is done by means of two tools called :ref:`teslib` and :ref:`tesrecons`, which are mainly two wrappers to pass a data file to the SIRENA tasks; :ref:`teslib` builds the library with the optimal filters to reconstruct the energies with :ref:`tesrecons`.
-(Until now, a single wrapper :pageblue:`tesrecosntruction` performed both functions.
-From now on, :pageblue:`tesrecosntruction` remains only for backwards compatibility.)

 SIRENA is integrated in the `SIXTE <http://www.sternwarte.uni-erlangen.de/research/sixte>`_ end-to-end simulations environment where it currently runs over SIXTE or XIFUSIM (available for the XIFU consortium members upon request at `sixte-xifusim@lists.fau.de <sixte-xifusim@lists.fau.de>`_) simulated data.
 In the :math:`\mathit{sixte/scripts/SIRENA}` folder of the SIXTE environment, a straightforward SIRENA tutorial and a set of scripts can be found with the aim of providing the user with a first approach running SIRENA.
+Regarding XIFUSIM, the functionalities of SIRENA that are closest to forming the baseline of the X-IFU instrument are already integrated into this official simulator.
+Similarly, SIRENA is capable of working with real data from laboratory measurements as long as such data are stored in FITS files in a format understandable by SIRENA.

-The SIRENA software is regularly updated in the SIXTE environment and beta versions are often uploaded to a (`SIRENA GitHub repository <https://github.com/bcobo/SIRENA>`_).
+The SIRENA software is regularly updated in the SIXTE and XIFUSIM environments and beta versions are often uploaded to a (`SIRENA GitHub repository <https://github.com/bcobo/SIRENA>`_).

 ******
 Files